 Never was a truer sentence uttered.

 Just as we all have physical health, which at times prove challenging, we all have mental health.
-And likewise, there will be days when your mental health is not firing at 100 per cent.
-You know those days when you just want to stay in your pyjamas and hide under the duvet?
+And likewise, there will be days when your mental health is not firing at 100 percent.
+You know those days when you just want to stay in your pajamas and hide under the duvet?
 Those days.

 And just like your physical health the degree to which your mental health can be affected, can vary from mild to severe.

 The difference between mental health and mental illness

 Mental health and mental illness are not the same thing at all, yet in today’s society the two seem to be used interchangeably.